jkommer/GravatarHelper/README.markdown

 ## Changelog

+### 3.2.1

+  * Increase MaxImageSize to match new Gravatar maximum size

+  * Add a new constant for the blank default image.

 ### 3.2.0

   * Fix the position of the optional file extension to be in the correct place within the URL.